solid-contrib/solid-client/README.md

 ```

 ## Overwriting a resource
 You can also overwrite existing resources with new content, using the `Solid.web.put` function.
+The function accepts the following parameters:

+* `url` (string) - the URL of the resource to be overwritten.
+* `data` (string) - RDF data serialized as `text/turtle`; can also be an empty string if no data will be sent.

 Here is an example where we try to overwrite the existing resource `hello-world` by sending some data about the resource, setting its type to `sioc:Post`.